OhhTuRnz/aero-hand-open/README.md

 - Suggested layer height: 0.2 mm (Nozzle Diameter 0.4mm)
 - Support: Autogenerate is fine
 - The hand design is fully modular — individual fingers can be printed and replaced independently
-- For a left-hand version, one easy way is simply mirror the STL files before printing
 - Other information can be found in Assembly Documents

 An online Onshape model is also available for quick viewing and part reference: